Art&Craft

 An art that requires great skill and fine execution

-Kumiko has been used to decorate partitions and sliding doors in traditional Japanese homes.
-As houses with modern architecture took over from traditional ones, the art began to be used to make other decorative objects which, combined with light, create a fairytale atmosphere.
+Kumiko was used to decorate partition walls and sliding doors in traditional Japanese houses.
+As houses with modern architecture replaced traditional ones, the art began to be used to make other decorative objects which, combined with light, create a fairy-tale atmosphere.

-Those who practice the art of Kumiko must have great skills and qualities.
-To make the delicate patterns, the cuts in the wood can be as small as 1.5 mm and must be made with great accuracy.
-These cuts are then sanded and arranged so that they fit the pattern perfectly.
-For pattern making, 0.1 mm dimensions are not unusual.
-Wood has its own characteristics and is harder to work with the thinner it becomes.
-It takes a lot of knowledge and experience to choose the right one and work it properly.
+Those who practice the art of Kumiko need to be skillful and skilled.
+To make the delicate patterns, the cuts in the wood can be as small as 1.5 mm and must be made very accurately.
+These cuts are then sanded and arranged to fit the pattern perfectly.
+For pattern making, dimensions of 0.1 mm are not unusual.
+Wood has its own characteristics and it is harder to work with it the thinner it gets.
+It takes in-depth knowledge and a lot of experience to choose the right one and work it properly.

 kumiko